Aryvyo/Zagros/README.md

 `try pool.addRoute("styles.css", .GET, serveCss);` etc

-rough implementation for now thinking of how to make this more intuitive
+(rough implementation for now thinking of how to make this more intuitive)

+## Contributing

+Contributions are always welcome!

+Just open a PR and I'll read over it!